laravel-streams/propeller/README.md

 ## Introduction

+Propeller is an application starter kit based on [Laravel Breeze](https://github.com/laravel/breeze) and pre-configured with [Laravel Streams](https://github.com/laravel-streams/streams).

-Breeze provides a minimal and simple starting point for building a Laravel application with authentication.
-Styled with Tailwind, Breeze publishes authentication controllers and views to your application that can be easily customized based on your own application's needs.
+Propeller provides a minimal and simple starting point for building a Laravel application with authentication.
+Styled with Tailwind, Propeller publishes authentication controllers and views to your application that can be easily customized based on your own application's needs.

-Laravel Breeze is powered by Blade and Tailwind.
-If you're looking for a more robust Laravel starter kit that includes two factor authentication, Livewire / Inertia support, and more, check out [Laravel Jetstream](https://jetstream.laravel.com).
+Propeller is powered by Blade, Tailwind, and Streams. <!-- If you're looking for a more robust Laravel starter kit that includes two factor authentication, Livewire / Inertia support, and more, check out [Laravel Jetstream](https://jetstream.laravel.com). -->

 Getting started couldn't be easier: